localsite/localsite-delete/info/data/datacommons.md

 Help us pull Commute Time from the Google Data Commons API.
-And add and Walkability data from one of the free API's available.
+And add Walkability data from one of the free API's available.

 # Install DataCommons.org Tools